egenerse/master-thesis/content/introduction.typ

 - *Mobile Touch Support and Canvas Interactions*
-In the old system, mobile browser support was limited: once an element was dropped on the canvas, repositioning or editing it was difficult, especially on touch devices.
-The new implementation supports touch gestures, enabling users to drag elements after placing them and reposition them freely.
-Combined with an infinite canvas, this significantly improves interaction users can now easily navigate and place elements anywhere on the canvas, making modeling more flexible and mobile-friendly.
+In the previous system, support for mobile browsers was limited.
+Although elements could be placed on the canvas, repositioning or editing them was cumbersome and often unreliable on touch devices.
+The new implementation introduces full touch gesture support, allowing users to drag, reposition, and interact with elements seamlessly after placing them.
+Paired with an infinite canvas, this greatly enhances usability—users can now freely navigate and model diagrams on mobile devices with a more intuitive and responsive experience.

 - *Infinite Canvas*
 The original Apollon used a finite canvas that only expanded when elements were dropped at the edges, which often led to frustrating layout limitations.
 In the new system, we use React Flow’s infinite canvas, allowing users to pan and zoom freely across a much larger working area.
 This gives users more freedom in how they lay out their diagrams and contributes to a smoother modeling experience.